-You can restore computer disks from volume-level backups and convert them to disks of the VMDK, VHD or VHDX format.
+You can restore computer disks from Veeam Agent backups created using Veeam Agent for Linux and convert them to disks of the VMDK, VHD or VHDX format.

-You can save converted disks locally on any server added to the backup infrastructure or place disks on a datastore connected to an ESX(i) host (for VMDK disk format only).
+You can save converted disks locally on any server added to the backup infrastructure or place disks on a datastore connected to an ESXi host (for VMDK disk format only).
 VMDK disks can be restored as thin provision and thick disks:

 - Disks restored to a datastore are saved in the thin provisioned format.

 - Disks restored to a server are saved in the thick provisioned format.

 Veeam Backup & Replication supports batch disk restore.
 For example, if you choose to restore 2 computer disks, Veeam Backup & Replication will convert them to 2 virtual disks and store these disks in the specified location.